moliver28/research-handbook/content/handbook/engineering/releases/patch-releases/index.md

 If you're a GitLab engineer looking to:

-* Include a security fix in a patch release, please follow the steps on the [security release runbook for GitLab engineers].
+* Include a security fix in a patch release, please follow the steps on the [security runbook for GitLab engineers].
 * Include a bug fix in a patch release, please follow the steps on the [patch release runbook for GitLab engineers].

 ## Patch release process